-Born in Ottawa, Ontario, saxophonist Chris Maskell is an emerging artist in both the Montreal and Ottawa jazz scenes.
+Born in Ottawa, saxophonist Chris Maskell is an emerging artist in the Eastern Canadian jazz scene.

-Maskell has extensive performing experience, and has most recently appeared in Montreal, Toronto and Ottawa with his own groups.
-He has performed with Josh Rager, Petr Cancura, the TD Jazz Youth Summit, the Yamaha All-Star Band, McGill Jazz Orchestra I, the Nic Gaumond Octet, Static Gold, the Capital Youth Jazz Orchestra, the Stevens & Kennedy Band, and the Crane Latin Ensemble, among others.
+Chris has extensive performing experience, and has most recently appeared in Montreal, Toronto and Ottawa with his own groups.
+He has performed with Josh Rager, Roddy Ellias, Petr Cancura, the TD Jazz Youth Summit, the Yamaha All-Star Band, McGill Jazz Orchestra I and the Nic Gaumond Octet, among others.
 Additionally, he has appeared at the Ottawa Jazz Festival, the Montreal Jazz Festival, the Toronto Undergraduate Jazz Festival, Merrickville's Jazz Festival and the Ottawa Blues Festival with a variety of groups.

-As an active writer for the Ottawa Citizen's JazzBlog and occasional contributor to CBCMusic.ca, Maskell has experience reviewing albums, covering live performances, conducting interviews with musicians and reporting on events for publications such as the Ottawa Citizen's JazzBlog and CBCMusic.ca.
+Chris has experience reviewing albums, covering live performances, conducting interviews with musicians and reporting on events for publications such as the Ottawa Citizen's JazzBlog and CBCMusic.ca.
 (Read some samples here.)

 Cover page photo taken by Conor Nickerson